-The application site in this instance is in the open countryside as detailed by Policy 1.
+The application site in this instance is in Spalding as detailed by Policy 1.
 Regardless of such, the proposal solely relates to an extension to an existing and established residential dwelling and therefore, the principle of such development is considered to be appropriate, comprising an appropriate form of development for the location.